 Specifically, we have provided one-stop services as a CDMO to meet all customer’s needs for all CMC operations (including API manufacturing process development, formulation design, analytical method development, drug product/substance manufacturing, technology transfer and drug applications) not only on the technology but also on the R&D strategy through the early stage of drug development to new drug application and launch.

 From the start of our business in July 2017, we have received inquiries from many customers and feel the great possibility of CMC contract R&D as a new business field.
-By talking with customers, we have understood both the expectations for Spera Pharma and the capability that are missing at present.
+By talking with customers we have understood both the expectations for SPERA and the capability that are missing at present.
 In order to keep up with customer expectations, we want to grow into a company that will contribute widely to the growth of the pharmaceutical industry, by improving speed and flexibility, and evolving strategically.

 As the development of new drugs becomes increasingly difficult, SPERA will hone our technologies even further, bringing about new developments in drug R&D and contributing to building an even healthier society through the creation of outstanding new drugs.
 We ask for your continued support and assistance.